Fea-Sin/Jmp/README.md

 	popTop: 10
 })
 ```
-`width: 20`: [width: Number/String]Text over width value will be cutdown.
+`width: 20`:  [Number/String]Text over width value will be cutdown.

-`popWidth: 400`: [width: Number/String] Set the poplayer width.
+`popWidth: 400`:  [Number/String] Set the poplayer width.

-`popTop: 20` : [width: Number] The poplayer style position is absolute, popTop value will set the top position against the element.
+`popTop: 20` :  [Number] The poplayer style position is absolute, popTop value will set the top position against the element.

 ## From sources